 Or Give It an Indian Restaurant Vibe

-Brown rice will feel totally boring if you simply serve it with Indian curries and dishes.
+Brown rice will feel boring if you serve it with Indian curries and dishes.
 The reason the rice at Indian restaurants has such a lovely flavor is because it is cooked with aromatics.
 You can give your brown rice a taste everyone will love as you explore this cuisine in your kitchen by simply adding a few things.

 Put a cinnamon stick, some whole cloves (about 6 should do it), and add 2 whole garlic cloves to your liquid as you cook your brown rice.
 When the rice is finished, remove those add-ins and serve for aromatic and flavorful brown rice.